 - The first line of defence constitutes all organisational units with operational responsibilities (development, sales and reinsurance management, provision of reinsurance services, financial operations, accounting, controlling, human resources and others). - The second line of defence consists of the risk management function, actuarial function, compliance function and risk management committee. - The third line of defence consists of the internal audit function.

-The composition of the Company's management and supervisory boards changed in 2020.
-Details are provided in section B.1.1 Governing bodies.
+In 2021, the composition of the Company's management board changed.
+Details are provided in section B.1.1 "Governing bodies".

 Risk profile